shunsuke227ono/Nand2Tetris/README.md

 Write some assembly codes

 # Project06
-Write a assembler which translate assembly code into machine langauge.
+Write an assembler which translate assembly code into machine langauge.
 The assembler is written in C++.